Salomé (TV series)

 Salomé is a Mexican telenovela produced by Juan Osorio for Televisa in 2001.
 It is the third remake of La Colorina.

 On Monday, October 22, 2001, Canal de las Estrellas started broadcasting Salomé weekdays at 8:00pm, replacing La intrusa.
-The last episode was broadcast on Friday, May 17, 2002 with La Otra replacing it the following Monday.
+The last episode was broadcast on Friday, May 17, 2002, with La otra replacing it the following Monday.

-The series stars Edith González, Guy Ecker, Sebastián Ligarde, Mónika Sánchez and Niurka.
+The series stars Edith González, Guy Ecker, Sebastián Ligarde and Mónika Sánchez.

 Plot

 It is 1980 in Mexico City, where there are millions of people who dream of a better life, while others cry and suffer for their lost well-being.

-In the D'Ruby cabaret lives Salomé (Edith González), she is the main dancer of the show; her beauty and sensuality captivate the audience.
-Salomé and Karicia (Niurka) are two supportive friends through thick and thin.
-Together with Yolanda (Yolanda Montes "Tongolele"), the owner of the place, who in her time was known as the "Queen of the Night", they are the soul and motor of the cabaret.
+In the D'Ruby cabaret lives Salomé, she is the main dancer of the show; her beauty and sensuality captivate the audience.
+Salomé and Karicia are two supportive friends through thick and thin.
+Together with Yolanda, the owner of the place, who in her time was known as the "Queen of the Night", they are the soul and motor of the cabaret.

 The dressing room is Salomé's refuge.
 Surrounded by lights, feathers and sequins, it would seem that her life is a constant party, but it is not.
 She found in dance a way to understand life, to challenge the past.
 She maintains an internal fight that does not end; since she was a child, she got to know pain due to the abandonment of her parents.
 She was tricked in love and has survived in a hostile world.
-"El Figurín" (Roberto Palazuelos) is the heartthrob of the neighborhood.
+"El Figurín" is the heartthrob of the neighborhood.
 He is violent, macho and in love with Salomé, but she breaks up the relationship because she dreams of true love.

-Near the cabaret there is a neighborhood where a series of characters live: There we get to know Kikis (Rosita Pelayo), a gossipy but cooperative woman; Hipólito (Jaime Garza), who is a plumber, but laziness and the inability to think about the future have made him mediocre; Marta (Paty Díaz), his wife, wants a better life, has aspirations and feels that her marriage is dying.
-Piro (Carlos Eduardo Rico), Marta's brother, lives with them.
+Near the cabaret there is a neighborhood where a series of characters live: There we get to know Kikis, a gossipy but cooperative woman; Hipólito, who is a plumber, but laziness and the inability to think about the future have made him mediocre; Marta, his wife, wants a better life, has aspirations and feels that her marriage is dying.
+Piro, Marta's brother, lives with them.
 He is very similar to Hipólito, they spend their time joking and playing, as if they didn't take life seriously.
-Lola (Leticia Perdigón) sells fayuca and, together with "El Figurín", she controls a gang.
-She falls in love with David (Milton Cortés), who has a secret and will be Lola's downfall.
+Lola sells fayuca and, together with "El Figurín", she controls a gang.
+She falls in love with David, who has a secret and will be Lola's downfall.